Streaming app logs with Fluentd

 Locate the port number in the syslog URL.
 For example:

-This section assumes you have an active Fluentd instance running.
-If you do not have an active Fluentd instance, refer to the Fluentd Documentation/Install steps for more details.
+To continue, you must have an active Fluentd instance running.
+If you do not have an active Fluentd instance, see the Fluentd documentation for more details.
+If you use cf to deploy your fluentd instances, you have to use tcp routing.

 Fluentd comes with native support for syslog protocol.
 To set up Fluentd for Cloud Foundry, configure the syslog input of Fluentd as follows.